Winter Wonderland – Round up

 Winter Wonderland – My colours Part 2

-I’m currently working on the last twenty rows.
-Phew!
-I don’t think I had that yet, that a pattern was already published but I haven’t done my project yet.
-But sometimes it unfortunately happens that life gets in the way.
 I am very happy that I could at least finish the test beforehand by only doing a small swatch over 2 repeats for the last part.
-I only used some yarn that I just had there, but I actually like the colours very much.
-I really have to take a picture, my swatch looks completely different.
+I used some yarn that I had on hand but actually I like the colours very much.
+I will have to take a picture to show you – it looks completely different.

 Yarn Update